Everything You Need to Develop a Modern B2B Content Marketing Strategy

 You shouldn’t develop new content until you know how your existing content is performing.
 Take stock of how you’re doing based on the following metrics:

-SEO: Organic traffic, backlinks, keyword rankings, clickthrough rate and other SEO metrics
+SEO: Organic traffic, backlinks, internal links, keyword rankings, clickthrough rate and other SEO metrics

 Website: Page views, session duration, and bounce rate